tomeichlersmith/ldmx-sw-rewrite-history-testing/README.md

 ## Setup
 - `just install-git-filter-repo` to install `git-filter-repo` 2.47.0
-- `just init-mock-remotes` to clone ldmx-sw into a "mock remote" and remote the actual GitHub remote for safety
+- `just init-mock-remotes` to clone ldmx-sw into a "mock remote" and remove the actual GitHub remote for safety
-  - makes an additional copy of this mock remote to pretend to push the cleaned history to
+  - makes an additional copy of this mock remote to pretend to push/pull the cleaned history to/from
 - `just init-local-clones` clones ldmx-sw from the "mock remote" twice:
   - "original recipe" to keep the old/dirty/heavy history
   - "extra crispy" to be filtered and get the new/clean/light history